alanruby/forum/README.md

 Application Spring Boot with React fron end.

 Don't forget setting your credencials in the application.properties.
-Do the same in the tests folde.
+Do the same in the tests folder.